 3: Susanoo and Orochi, The Eight-Headed Snake

 A snake, a comb, many tubs of sake, and a banished storm god.
 What is the connection between all these?
 And what do they have to do with Kusanagi-no-Tsurugi, one of the three Imperial Regalia of Japan?

-In Japan, you’d would occasionally come across cartoonish/anime-ish displays depicting a spirited young man and an intelligent looking rabbit.
-Read this story to discover who they are.
+In Japan, you would occasionally come across cartoonish/anime-ish displays depicting a spirited young man and an intelligent-looking rabbit.
+(For example, at Kyoto’s Jishu-Jinja) Read this story to discover who they are.
 Read the footnotes to understand the historical implications behind this famous Shinto myth.

-Sukuna Hikona is not as well-known as the above-mentioned Shinto deities as far as tourist are concerned.
-However, for Anime and JRPG fans, the diminutive god is a familiar name.
+Sukuna Hikona is not as well-known as the above-mentioned Shinto deities as far as tourists are concerned.
+However, for Anime and JRPG fans, and Shin Megami Tensei players, the diminutive god is a familiar name.
 Legendary too for his wits and wisdom.